mahedicse/eduroamIRS/README.markdown

 #### Configure FreeRADIUS:

-To Configure FreeRADIUS to use MariaDB, follow steps below.
+To Configure FreeRADIUS to use MariaDB, follow the below steps.

 **Import the Radius database scheme to populate radius database**
 ````bash